mpuccini/marcopucciniATenea/content/about/index.md

 I'm a Linux and free/open source software enthusiast.
 I'm a (amateur) winemaker, i like to play guitar, bass and trumpet.
 I love music.

+## My skills
+:snake: Python
+:herb: mongoDB
+:ship: Docker  Kubernetes
+:penguin: Linux  Bash  Git
+:octopus: Ceph  AWS

-For more (serious) details, please take a look at the resume, to the *projects* section and/or contact me.
+> For more (serious) details, please take a look at the resume, to the *projects* section and/or contact me.

 ![](/puccini/imgs/glider_conway.gif?raw=true)